sisatech/vorteil-documentation/doc/api/germination/graphhql-germ-creation/README.md

 # Starting a germination
-The germinastion can be started by a sending Graphql request that resembles the request name.
+The germination can be started by a sending Graphql request that resembles the request name.
 An example provided below for packing a project.

 	mutation{
 		pack(germ:"/home/sisatech/Documents/projects/helloworld"){